dward2/BME547/Assignments/final_image_processor.md

 At a minimum, your patient-side GUI client should provide a __graphical__ user interface with the following functionality:
   + Allow the user to enter a patient name.
-  + Allow the user to enter a patient medical record number.
+  + Allow the user to enter a patient medical record number (MRN).
   + Allow the user to enter a room number.
-  + Allow the user to enter a CPAP Pressure in cmH2O (the GUI should validate that the entry is an integer and must be between 4 and 25, inclusive, which is the typical range for CPAP operation).
+  + Allow the user to enter a CPAP pressure in units of cmH2O (the GUI should validate that the entry is an integer and must be between 4 and 25, inclusive, which is the typical range for CPAP operation).
   + Allow the user to select a CPAP data file from the local computer.
 This CPAP data should then be analyzed for:
     + breathing rate in breaths per minute,
     + number of apnea events
+    + flow rate vs. time
-  The resulting breathing rate and number of apnea events should be displayed in the GUI along with an image of the flow rate vs. time curve.
+  + The resulting breathing rate and number of apnea events should be displayed in the GUI along with an image of the flow rate vs. time curve.
 The combination of breathing rate, number of apnea events, and the CPAP flow image will be referred to as the CPAP calculated data.
-  + If the number of apnea events is greater than 2, that value should be displayed in red.
-If it zero or one, it should be the default color of the rest of the text in the GUI.
+  + If the number of apnea events is two or greater, that value should be displayed in red.
+If it zero or one, it should be displayed in the default color of the rest of the text in the GUI.
   + Upon user command, issue a RESTful API request to your server to upload whatever information is entered above.
 The interface should only allow this